HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/README.md

 - **AWGN Channel**: Simulates real-world noise conditions to test the system's performance across different SNRs.

 ### Signal Analysis and Demonstrations
-- **SNR Variations**: Three discrete simulations showcase system behavior at low (0 dB), medium (10 dB), and high (20 dB) SNR levels.
+- **SNR Variations**: Three discrete simulations showcase system behavior at low (0 dB), medium (10 dB), and high (25 dB) SNR levels.
-- **Signal Snapshots**: Visualization of the modulation process and noise impact through a 'sparkline' plot, demonstrating the signal integrity at different SNR levels.
+- **Signals Snapshots**: Visualization of the modulation process and noise impact through a sparklines plot.

   ![Signal Snapshots at Medium SNR](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/QAM64_Simulink/SignalsMediumSNR.png)
 ### Input/Output Signal Integrity Analysis
-<p align="justify">This subsection shows visual comparisons of original and demodulated messages at varying SNR conditions—low, medium, and high.
-These images demonstrate the QAM64 system's performance in mitigating noise and preserving data integrity under diverse noise environments.
-Note that this subsection shows the extremes to get how significant the effect of noise can be.
-0 SNR is way too bad and unrealistic but the extremes convey concepts better so they stand.
-Various practical values will be shown in the upcoming subsections evaluated by BER performance. </p>
+<p align="justify">This subsection shows visual comparisons of original and demodulated messages at varying SNR conditions—low (0 dB), medium (10 dB), and high (25 dB).
+These images demonstrate the 64-QAM system’s performance in mitigating noise and preserving data integrity under diverse noise environments.
+Note that this subsection shows the extremes as well as practical values to get how significant the effect of noise can be.
+0 dB SNR is way too bad and unrealistic but the extremes convey concepts better so they stand.

+In practical wireless communication systems, typical SNR values for 64-QAM range from 20 dB to 30 dB.
+For instance:
+- **Wi-Fi (802.11):** 20-25 dB
+- **LTE/5G:** 25-30 dB
+- **Broadcast and Satellite Communication:** 25-30 dB or higher for high-quality service.

+These practical values will be shown in the upcoming subsections evaluated by BER performance.</p>

 #### Low SNR Condition
 <p style="text-align: justify;">